spacetelescope/jwst/README.md

 There may be occasions where an exact copy of an operational DMS build is desired (e.g. for validation testing or debugging operational issues).
 We package releases for DMS builds via environment snapshots that specify the exact versions of all packages to be installed.
-This method may result in more stable processing than what was outlined above for installing a particular tagged release, because that method installs the latest versions of dependency packages, while this method installs dependencies pinned to particular versions that have been well tested.

 To install a particular DMS build, consult the [Software vs DMS build version map](https://github.com/spacetelescope/jwst#software-vs-dms-build-version-map) table shown below to determine the correct jwst tag.
-For example, to install the version of `jwst` used in DMS build 7.5, use jwst tag 0.16.1.
+For example, to install the version of `jwst` used in DMS build 7.8, use jwst tag 1.2.1.
 The overall procedure is similar to the 3-step process outlined in the previous section, but the details of each command vary, due to the use of environment snapshot files that specify all of the particular packages to install.
 Also note that different snapshot files are